shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 then user authentication is the best way to go, (This is how all our integrations work by default).
 - If you're writing a script to automate something and a user is not present to authenticate then you should use script credentials.

-Authentication is handled via the [`ShotgunAuthenticator`](https://developer.shotgunsoftware.com/tk-core/authentication.html?highlight=shotgunauthenticator#sgtk.authentication.ShotgunAuthenticator) class.
+Authentication is handled via the [`{% include product %}Authenticator`](https://developer.shotgunsoftware.com/tk-core/authentication.html?highlight=shotgunauthenticator#sgtk.authentication.ShotgunAuthenticator) class.
 Here is an example of both user and script authentication.

 ### User Authentication